 In a UHR MU PPDU and UHR ELR PPDU, the total power of the time domain UHR modulated field signals summed over all transmit chains should not exceed the total power of the time domain pre-UHR modulated field signals summed over all transmit chains.

-…

 Field is the power scaling factor of a given field within an OFDM symbol.
-[For the pre-UHR modulated fields of a UHR TB PPDU, Field is in the range 12,1 when the size of the r-th occupied RU or MRU is the same or smaller than 242 tones; otherwise, Field = 1.
-For UHR TB PPDU, the same Field value applies to all pre-UHR modulated fields, and for UHR modulated fields, Field = 1.
-For UHR MU PPDU, hField = 1 for all pre-UHR and UHR modulated fields.]
 For UHR ELR PPDU, Field is 2 for all the subcarriers of the L-STF, L-LTF, UHR-STF, and UHR-LTF fields, and Field = 1 in all other fields.

 …